Updates From The Napolin Law Firm Vegas Shooting Civil Investigation

 The Napolin Law Firm, through their civil lawsuit, continues to investigate the circumstances of the largest mass shooting in modern American history.
 While the motives of the shooter are not apparent, many serious questions exist as to how Stephen Paddock was able to set up his battle station completely unnoticed.

 The team of lawyers associated with The Napolin Law Firm are working tirelessly to discover what happened within the Mandalay Bay during the days leading up to the Route 91 shooting.
 Our litigation efforts secured a Temporary Restraining Order in Nevada Superior Court preventing MGM and The Mandalay Bay from tearing down or sanitizing the concert venue and the Stephen Paddock’s hotel suite on the 32nd floor.
 The legal team obtained access to the venue last week to inspect and take imaging to render a three-dimensional model of the concert venue.
-Alexander Napolin and Catherine Lombardo intend to personally inspect the 32nd floor and Stephen Paddock’s room next week using the same technology.
+Alexander Napolin intends to personally inspect the 32nd floor and Stephen Paddock’s room next week using the same technology.